sangaelee/Enjoy-Movie-V1/README.md

 - Compile/ Target SDK version : 28

 ## HowTo
-- get the json data regarding to Movies from themoviedb.org Api using HttpUrlConnection.
+- get the json movie data regarding to Movies from themoviedb.org Api with HttpUrlConnection under AsyncTask.
--
+- TabLayout is implemented with ViewPager.
+ViewPager is used to swipe through pages of data.
+- Using Picasso to load image into Image View.

 #### ScreenShot